-- 1. Distribution of grants under the three funding routes, and the COVID emergency funds - 2.
+- 1. Distribution of grants under the three funding routes - 2.
 Project expenses- other expenses incurred as part of funding programmes, including expenses paid directly to suppliers for goods and services.

 Funding is distributed across Creative Scotland and the CS National Lottery Distribution Fund as follows: